bbkane/ansible-control/README.md

 ## TODO
 - Set up synced folder for ansible projects

+- Update docs with the shared stuff (vagrant 1.9.3 and vbox 5.1.18)
 - Work on ansible projects
 - Merge the two Vagrantfiles